WHAT I DO NOW: State Director, Americans for Prosperity - Louisiana

 PATH TO MY CURRENT CAREER POSITION: I have worked full-time in politics since 2007 when I was first hired to work for Louisiana Governor Bobby Jindal.
 Since then, I have worked on the campaigns and staff of Congressman John Fleming and other candidates, including time at the Alabama Republican Party.

 HOW I GOT TO LSUS: Being from Shreveport, it was a natural fit for me to attend LSU in my own hometown.

 FOND MEMORIES OF LSUS: As the SGA President, we began a conversation with the students at LSUS about restructuring the fees for the athletics programs.
 On a popular vote by the students, we all came together to "Save Our Sports" and ensure the future of LSUS Athletics.

-LSUS FACULTY WHO HELPED ME: My favorite LSUS Faculty member was Trey Gibson, my debate coach and professor.
-Trey taught me the art of public speaking and developed my communication and interpersonal skills.
+LSUS FACULTY WHO HELPED ME: My favorite faculty member was Trey Gibson, my debate coach and professor.
+Trey taught me the art of public speaking, and developed my communication and interpersonal skills.

 HOW LSUS HELPED ME SUCCEED: My time at LSUS taught me to think critically, and adequately communicate my thoughts and convictions.
 In the world of politics, communication is necessary; good communicators who have the ability to think on their feet are set up for success.